darkfeline/dantalian/doc/specs.rst

 ``file1.2`` and so on.
 A file with an extension, e.g. ``file.mp3``, will be renamed ``file.1.mp3``, ``file.2.mp3``, and so on.

+In addition to the configuration file above, the user may create his own custom script at ``.hitagifs/mount_custom``.
+If this file exists, it will be run in order to mount the FUSE file system, allowing the user to come up with his or her own automatically generated mount list.
+See :mod:`hitagifs.fuse` for an example of how to set up the FUSE file system.

 FUSE Operations
 ---------------